OlivierBlanvillain/SlickChair-report/content.md

                                       Database)
     }

-The last element of our API is the `Model` trait, which enforces that elements stored in tables are case classes with a `metadata` field providing the appropriate information:
+The last element of our API is the `Model` trait, which enforces that elements stored in tables are case classes with a `metadata` field providing the appropriate information.

     case class Id[M](value: UUID)